Catherine Deveney: UK policies are the reason we see asylum seekers as 'a burden'

 He was driven to success, his love of running not just an athletic accomplishment but also, one suspects, a release from the suppression of so many internal, emotional truths.
 Despite his fame, he learned to keep his real background secret.

 Just as well.
 The notion that the law is egalitarian is simply not true.
-Hussein Kahin is not equal to Mo Farrah.
+Hussein Kahin is not equal to Mo Farah.

 UK has ‘prove you’re a victim’ attitude